InspiredBlue/practices/README.md

 ## Tools

-This are some tools used for development and production:
+These are some tools used for development and production:
 - [Git](https://) - Code version manager
 - [VsCode](https://code.visualstudio.com/) - Code editor
 - [SublimeText](https://www.sublimetext.com/3) - Text editor